askpng/solarpowered/README.md

 I started solarpowered as a learning project.
 My main goal is to better understand OCI images as a concept and in practice.
 Another goal is to eventually end up with the ideal base image for my laptop and future devices.

-Solarpowered without a doubt contains errors and roundabout approaches.
+This image without a doubt contains half-baked functionalities, unoptimized codes and roundabout approaches.
 I *am* however learning to correct these errors and find more straightforward means of achieving what I want!

 ## Why did you name this 'solarpowered'?
 Because I like Gawain from Fate/Extra & Fate/Grand Order.